AzLegendUp/BestStoreMVC/README.md

 - Models/: Contains definitions of main entities like Product.
 - Controllers/: Controllers responsible for handling application logic.
 - Services/: Contains services for interacting with the application.
-  ApplicationDbContext.cs: The database context class used to connect to the database for products.
+  --ApplicationDbContext.cs: The database context class used to connect to the database for products.
 - Views/: Razor files for rendering views.
 - wwwroot/: Static files like images, CSS, and JavaScript.